 Business goals give organizations direction.
 Goals are an important planning and strategy tool for the leadership team to guide the business.
-And it is important to apply it towards data analytics adoption.
-It helps frame analytics adoption with a long-term vision and inspire teams to plan the immediate steps forward.
+It is important to apply it towards data analytics adoption to help frame analytics adoption with a long-term vision.
+Goals also help inspire teams to plan the immediate steps forward.

-Besides long-term goals, setting SMART goals is a proven technique for organizations to frame efforts for the short-to-medium term.
+Besides long-term goal setting, SMART goals is a proven technique for organizations to frame efforts for the short-to-medium term.
 It should also be re-evaluated from time to time.

 Some analytics adoptions goals are: